Kong/docs.konghq.com/app/konnect/runtime-manager/enable-service-plugin.md

 ## Enable a plugin

-From the service page, enable a plugin:
+From a Gateway service dashboard, enable a plugin:

 1. From the **Plugins** section, click **New Plugin**.